1999 Wisconsin Law Review 887 (1999)

 This paper reviews the empirical literature on environmental regulation and finds that CAC is not inherently inefficient or invariably less efficient that EI.
 In addition, the paper elaborates a model through five stylized cases, which demonstrate how alternative approaches to environmental regulation are more or less efficient depending on institutional and technological factors that affect overall regulatory costs.
 Finally, the model is empirically supported by a detailed history of the U.S. Clean Air Act's regulatory regime.
 Viewed as an evolutionary process, occurring within an institutional and technological framework, it was (nominally and relatively) efficient for Congress to rely, in the early years of federal air pollution control, on CAC regulations, and then in more recent years to begin experimenting with efficiency-enhancing EI.

 Cole, Daniel H. and Grossman, Peter Z., "When Is Command-and-Control Efficient?
 Institutions, Technology, and the Comparative Efficiency of Alternative Regulatory Regimes for Environmental Protection" (1999).
-Faculty Publications.
-Paper 590.
+Articles by Maurer Faculty.
+590.